Howard Kaylan: Solo work

 In the mid-1990s, Kaylan turned his attention to the collecting and writing of dark fantasy literature and science fiction.
-He wrote two short stories, by way of experimentation, and both were published in the best-selling anthologies, "Phantoms of the Night" and "Forbidden Acts".
+He wrote two short stories, by way of experimentation, and both were published in the best-selling anthologies "Phantoms of the Night" and "Forbidden Acts".

 In 2006, Kaylan released a solo album, Dust Bunnies, described as songs "hand-picked by Kaylan from years of seldom-heard B-sides and album cuts recorded by many of his favorite artists and supplemented by new arrangements of more familiar pieces and a rock original or two."
 It includes covers of The Honeycombs' "Have I the Right?", Barry Ryan's "Eloise", and The Left Banke's "Love Songs in the Night" and "Two by Two".

-As of 2008 Kaylan penned the widely read "Eddie's Media Corner" on the official website.
+As of 2008 Kaylan penned the widely read "Eddie's Media Corner" on his official website.

-Health and Retirement
+Health and retirement

-In 2018, since Kaylan required heart and back surgery, he was prohibited by his doctors from joining the tour, so Ron Dante (of the Archies, the Cuff Links and the Detergents fame) stood in for him through the summer of 2021.
+In 2018, Kaylan retired from touring due to requiring heart and back surgery; he was replaced in the Happy Together tour by Ron Dante (of the Archies, the Cuff Links, and the Detergents fame).

-Kaylan permanently retired from touring in 2017.

 Media appearances

 He portrayed an orthodox minister who "married" Laura to Stavros in a dream sequence on General Hospital, an old hippie on Suddenly Susan, and a younger one on the It's Garry Shandling's Show.

 In 1983, Kaylan appeared in the comedy Get Crazy, starring Malcolm McDowell and Daniel Stern.
 Kaylan played the part of Captain Cloud, a spiritual guru type of character, leader of a caravan of time-lost, gypsy-like hippies.
 In 1987, Kaylan and Volman appeared in a new music video of the song "Happy Together", made to promote the romantic comedy Making Mr. Right, which featured the song during its end credits.

 In 2001, Kaylan wrote a treatment for a very short film about his first night on tour in London.
 After taking it to his friend (and Rhino Records president) Harold Bronson for input, the project was lengthened and shot as a one-hour movie.
 The following year, scenes were added, and it was back into the movie studio again to complete a full-length feature.
 My Dinner with Jimi thus became the first film written by Kaylan.
 It was produced by Bronson for Rhino Entertainment and directed by Bill Fishman (Tapeheads, Car 54, Where Are You?) for Fallout Films.
 In 2005, Kaylan appeared in a featured role in Stephen King's Riding the Bullet.

 Kaylan's autobiography Shell Shocked: My Life with the Turtles, Flo and Eddie, and Frank Zappa, Etc. was published by Backbeat Books in March 2013.
-The book was written with Jeff Tamarkin, and included a foreword by Penn Jillette and cover art by Cal Schenkel.
+The book was written with Jeff Tamarkin, and it included a foreword by Penn Jillette and cover art by Cal Schenkel.